sweetriverfish/WarRock-Chapter-1-Server/README.md

-# Servidor-Chapter-1-WarRock
+# WarRock-Chapter-1-Server

-Servidor para WarRock Capítulo 1 act.
-PF-23 originalmente desarrollado por CodeDragon.
+WarRock chapter 1 server for patch PF-20.

+Originally developed by CodeDragon.
-Actualmente por DarkRaptor, PJ1712, Tirachinas y Zeakk.
+Later by DarkRaptor, PJ1712, Tirachinas and Zeakk.